berehovskyi/apex-stream/docs/Iterables/SObjectIterable.md

 ### `union(Iterable<SObject> iterable)`

-Returns a new `ISObjectIterable` as a set union of the current and another iterables.
+Returns a new `ISObjectIterable` as a set union of the current and another iterables. <p>Intermediate Operation.</p>

 #### Parameters
 |Param|Description|